-2.2 Oceanography
+123 2.2 Oceanography

-Low salinity (ca. 36.5 psu), low density Atlantic Water enters the Mediterranean through the Strait of Gibraltar.
-This inflowing water mass mixes with Mediterranean water while crossing the Strait of Gibraltar to form the Modified Atlantic Water (MAW), the dominant surface water mass in the Alboran Sea (La Violette, 1983; Millot, 2009).
-In

-- 115 addition, evaporation also exceeds river runoff and precipitation; hence MAW becomes saltier and denser journeying east and finally sinks in the Levantine, Aegean, Adriatic and Liguro-Provençal sub-basins (Millot et al., 2006).
-Intermediate waters consist of the highly saline (ca. 38.5 psu) and warm (ca. 13.5 °C) Levantine Intermediate Water (LIW) that forms in the Levantine basin and flows from East to West, entering the western Mediterranean through the Straits of Sicily to finally exit through the Strait of Gibraltar (Millot, 2013).
-Levantine Intermediate Water - 120 contributes to ca. 70 % of the total outflow of Mediterranean Outflow Water (MOW; Millot, 2013).
-The LIW flows between 200 and 600 m water depth, whilst the core of the LIW is situated at approximately 400 m depth (Millot, 2009). - It is important to note that the LIW receives contributions from other intermediate water masses before it enters the western Mediterranean and hence has different characteristics to the LIW in the eastern Mediterranean (Millot, 2013).
+124 Low salinity (ca. 36.5 psu), low density Atlantic Water enters the Mediterranean through the Strait of Gibraltar.
+This 125 inflowing water mass mixes with Mediterranean water while crossing the Strait of Gibraltar to form the Modified 126 Atlantic Water (MAW), the dominant surface water mass in the Alboran Sea (La Violette, 1983; Millot, 2009).
+In 127 addition, evaporation also exceeds river runoff and precipitation; hence MAW becomes saltier and denser journeying 128 east and finally sinks in the Levantine, Aegean, Adriatic and Liguro-Provençal sub-basins (Millot et al., 2006).
+129 Intermediate waters consist of the highly saline (ca. 38.5 psu) and warm (ca. 13.5 °C) Levantine Intermediate Water 130 (LIW) that forms in the Levantine basin and flows from East to West, entering the western Mediterranean through 131 the Strait of Sicily to finally exit through the Strait of Gibraltar (Millot, 2013).
+Levantine Intermediate Water contributes to ca. 70 % of the total outflow of Mediterranean Outflow Water (MOW; Millot, 2013) and flows 132 133 between 200 and 600 m water depth, whilst the core of the LIW is situated at approximately 400 m depth (Millot, 134 2009).

+It is important to note that the LIW receives contributions from other intermediate water masses before it enters the western Mediterranean and hence has different characteristics to the LIW in the eastern Mediterranean (Millot, 2013).
 Moreover, intermediate waters appear to differ between the North and South Alboran Sea (Fig. 2).
-The LIW flows essentially along the Spanish margin, whilst Shelf Water (ShW), i.e. a mixture of MAW and Western Mediterranean Deep Water (WMDW), dominates intermediate depths along the Moroccan margin (Ercilla et al., 2016).
-Brittlestar Ridge I lies in the depth range of the ShW (Fig. 2).
-The deepest water mass, flowing under LIW and ShW, is WMDW, which forms in the Gulf of Lions and flows westward to finally exit through the Strait of Gibraltar and contribute to MOW (Millot et al., 2006).
-In the Alboran Sea, WMDW circulates principally along the
+The LIW flows essentially along the Spanish margin, whilst Shelf Water (ShW), i.e. a mixture of MAW and Western Mediterranean Deep Water (WMDW), dominates intermediate depths along the Moroccan margin (Ercilla et al.,

+2016).
+Brittlestar Ridge I lies in the depth range of ShW (Fig. 2).
+Western Mediterranean Deep Water makes up the deepest water mass, flowing under LIW and ShW.
+It forms in the Gulf of Lions and flows westward to finally exit

+143 through the Strait of Gibraltar and contribute to the deeper MOW (Millot et al., 2006).
+In the Alboran Sea, WMDW

-Moroccan margin (Hernandez-Molina et al., 2002; Ercilla et al., 2016).
+144 circulates principally along the Moroccan margin (Ercilla et al., 2016).